Preparation

 Functionally, modules are every bit as capable as plugins, but they are best suited for project-specific extensions or customizations as opposed to public, distributable packages.

-At a technical level, modules (a Yii concept (opens new window)) are registered with Craft and initialized alongside the application, giving them an opportunity to supplement, change, or observe what it does.
+At a technical level, modules (a Yii concept (opens new window)) are registered with Craft and initialized alongside the application, giving them an opportunity to observe, supplement, and change what it does.

 # Preparation